 Bottesford Town 3 Scarborough Athletic 1 (Saturday 22nd October 2007) Northern Counties East League Division One (att: 196)

-There were several boulders lying around which was an eye opener, although in fairness the progressive club had made great strides over the past five years, moving up from local football.
-One side was again flat standing with the dug outs.
+Several boulders were lying around, which was an eye opener, although in fairness, the progressive club had made great strides over the past five years, moving up from local football.
+One side was again flat, standing with the dugouts.
+The other had a stand of around thirty yards straddling the halfway line.

 Bottesford Town 2 Scarborough Athletic 1 (Wednesday 17th August 2011) Northern Counties League Cup (att: 125)

-I was up in Scarborough to see my Dad and friends as well as taking in play at the 125th Scarborough Cricket Festival and couple of Boro games.
-I left play at North Marine Road early to head to the station and travel on the coach that allowed fans to travel with the team.
-It was my first experience of this and was interested to see how it worked.
+I was up in Scarborough to see my Dad and friends, as well as taking in play at the 125th Scarborough Cricket Festival and a couple of Boro games.
+I left the play at North Marine Road early to head to the station and travel on the coach that allowed fans to travel with the team.
+It was my first experience of this, and I was interested to see how it worked.

 The first thing to note is the early departure time to allow players to prepare at their destination, but this suited me fine as I'm never against a few pints before a game.
 Some familiar faces were on the coach.

-The players obviously, but some fans as well.
-I was in good company with Irish Mark, who I knew I'd have a good drinking partner in!
+The players, obviously, but some fans as well.
+I was in good company with Irish Mark, whom I knew I'd have a good drinking partner in!
 A football fan on holiday also joined the bus and asked many questions to anyone who showed the remotest interest.

 I was looking forward to the game as Boro had kicked off their league campaign with two wins.
 Manager Rudy Funk was to try some players out who had not yet appeared against our hosts from the division below.
-While nothing too dramatic happened in the first half, Boro seemed reasonable in control although the Bottesford lads really were up for the challenge.
+While nothing too dramatic happened in the first half, Boro seemed reasonably in control, although the Bottesford lads really were up for the challenge.

 The second half was a different tale, as Town found yet another gear and generally wanted it more.
 The Boro players sauntered around as though a victory was a formality.
 It was not a million miles away from the same game I'd witnessed there a few years previously.